Swathi murder case: Murder

 At around 6:30 am IST on June 24, 2016, Swathi's father dropped her off at the Nungambakkam railway station in Chennai.
 As part of her daily routine, Swathi was waiting at the station to travel to her workplace in Mahindra World City.
 She was stabbed to death with a sickle following an argument with a man who had been waiting for her approximately 30 minutes beforehand.
 The attacker fled at around 6:42 am.
-Initially, the police who discovered her body covered it with shirts purchased from nearby stores, and her body was left in such a position for more than two hours.
+Initially, the railway police who discovered her body covered it with shirts purchased from nearby stores, and her body was left in such a position for more than two hours.
 A senior officer later reached the station and delivered the body to the Government General Hospital.

 Suspect

 P. Ramkumar was born in Meenakshipuram, a small village in the Tirunelveli district of Tamil Nadu.
 His father, Paramasivam, was an employee of the telecommunications company BSNL, and his mother, Pushpam, was an agricultural worker.
-Ramkumar finished of schooling in 2011, and received a degree in mechanical engineering in 2015, though he found difficulty receiving employment.
+Ramkumar finished his schooling in 2011, and received a degree in mechanical engineering in 2015, though he found it difficult to find employment.
 Ramkumar and Swathi were Facebook friends, and they had previously exchanged phone numbers, as per police records.
 A police officer stated that Ramkumar had stalked Swathi on Facebook, and monitored her movements offline.
-Seeking employment in the film industry and an opportunity to be closer to Swathi, he took residence in Choolaimedu, a locality of Chennai.
+Seeking employment in the film industry and an opportunity to be closer to Swathi, he took up residence in Choolaimedu, a locality of Chennai.
 Acquaintances characterized Ramkumar as largely solitary; some residents of Meenakshipuram said he was "friendless".
+On July 1, 2016, Ramkumar was arrested for the murder in Tirunelveli.
 On September 18, 2016, Ramkumar, allegedly committed suicide by electrocuting himself in his cell at the Puzhal central prison in Chennai.
 Police have claimed that the accused died after biting a live electric wire.